feteliot/App/README.md

-# App
+# Source-code
-Android app resource of ForGood project
+Resources of ForGood project